TrellixVulnTeam/MdoubleA-Website_LWKB/README.md

 ## Hello

-I'm Michael (MdoubleA) and this is the framework of a space on the internet for experimentation, and exploration of, various web technologies.<br/>
+I'm Michael (MdoubleA) and this is the architecture of an internet space for experimentation, and exploration of, various web technologies.<br/>
 **See it here:** https://mdoublea.info.

 ### Technologies